pavittarsingh315/Nerastar2/README.md

 1. Changed follower/following serializer to include if request user is following the person or not.
 2. Created ability to fetch followers and following list.
 Styled it as well

+## Twenty Second Commit

+1. Updated requirements txt.
+Created view and url to filter users by slug.
+Created url patterns for robots.txt and manifest.json and favicons
+2. Added 404 page.
+Created a separate search bar component with new styles and everything.
+3. Turned off annoying autocomplete to every form